tahalikescoding/freecodecamp-certification-projects/README.md

   - Returns `"No settings available."` if the dictionary is empty
   - Otherwise returns a formatted, multi-line summary with each key capitalized

+### 2. RPG Character Builder
+`rpgcharacter.py`

+A character creation system for a text-based RPG, with input validation and a stat-rating display built from dot characters.

 ## 🛠️ Tech Stack
 - Python 3